Films about migration, terrorism win German Bambi awards

 “Courage not only belongs to the people who accept the refugees, but also the 65 million people who have lost their homes, who keep some hope in their minds,” said Weiwei, a refugee himself who has lived in Berlin since 2015.

-“We must trust in courage ... we must trust in humanity,” said Weiwei, who was honoured for his film “Human Flow.”
+“We must trust in courage ... we must trust in humanity,” said Weiwei, who was honored for his film “Human Flow.”

 The Bambi awards have been awarded annually since 1948 to those with vision and creativity.
 The 2017 ceremony reflected the many crises erupting around the world.